dannguyen/smalldata_journalism/projects/one-offs/mapping-with-fusion-tables.md

 Here's [the webpage I made using Google Fusion embeds](/projects/one-offs/fusion-doh-map).
 I've combined both the tabular data and the map, plus some explanatory text.

+If you've gotten this far and are completely lost, here's the link to the [Google Fusion Table that contains the final data and maps](https://www.google.com/fusiontables/DataSource?docid=1oMx96J6oygjYuOb7-TSiHc6CM99q8RRS47cWlCU&pli=1#rows:id=1).

 Want to know how to publish a webpage from scratch?
 You can read my beginner's guide to using [Amazon S3 for web hosting here](http://www.smalldatajournalism.com/projects/one-offs/using-amazon-s3/).